-Section 1.
-Authority of the Board: The Board shall have authority to receive, accept and exercise control over funds, property, gifts, legacies, or devises now and hereafter granted to the library or its predecessor libraries and agencies for the purpose of establishing and maintaining a free public library in and for the consolidated government and its citizens.
-The Board shall be responsible for the administration of the Library System and services.
-In connection with monies drawn from the City’s General Fund in each budget year, the Board shall abide by the provisions of the City’s Budget and Accounting Code, the Mayor’s Executive Orders relating to the Mayor’s Budget Review Committee procedures and the Administration of Non- Departmental Lapse, and any other Executive Orders pertaining to budgetary matters, and the City’s budgetary policies as published from time to time.
-The Board shall ensure that no expenditure of budgeted funds from the General Fund shall exceed the maximum permissible expenditure by object account within an activity except as allowed by the City’s published budgetary
+In connection with monies drawn from the City’s General Fund in each budget year, the BOLT shall abide by the provisions of the City’s Budget and Accounting Code, the Mayor’s Executive Orders relating to the Mayor’s Budget Review Committee procedures and the Administration of Non- Departmental Lapse, and any other Executive Orders pertaining to budgetary matters, and the City’s budgetary policies as published from time to time.
+The BOLT shall ensure that no expenditure of budgeted funds from the General Fund shall exceed the maximum permissible expenditure by object account within an activity except as allowed by the City’s published budgetary policies.
+(Section 90.102)

-Section 2.
-The Board shall recommend an annual operating budget for the fiscal year beginning October 1 and ending September 30 before presentation to the appropriate governing authority.
+The BOLT shall recommend an annual operating budget for the fiscal year beginning October 1 and ending September 30 before presentation to the appropriate governing authority.
 The budget shall be submitted through the Budget Office in the consolidated government within the time and in the manner provided in Article 14 of the City Charter.

-Section 3.
-The Board shall employ and discharge a Library Director and such other appointed employees as may be necessary to conduct free library service.
-The Board delegates selection and discharge of all such appointed employees to the Library Director.
-The person employed by them as Library Director shall have a Master’s Degree in Library Science and at least five (5) years’ experience in library administration.
+The BOLT shall employ and discharge a Library Director and such other appointed employees as may be necessary to conduct free library service.
+The BOLT shall delegate selection and discharge of all such employees to the Library Director.
+The person employed by the BOLT as Library Director shall have a Master’s Degree in Library Science and at least five (5) years’ experience in library administration.
 (Section 90.103)

-Section 4.
-Reports and Plans: The Board shall submit annually to the Mayor and the City Council, and to the Mayor upon his/her request, such reports as the mayor and City Council may require upon the activities of the Board and of the Library System.
-In connection with any library capacity study or plan, the Board shall provide the Mayor and the Council with recommendations for action by the legislative and executive branches of government within 60-days after the Board’s receipt of the study or plan.
+Reports and Plans: The BOLT shall submit annually to the Mayor and the City Council, and to the Mayor upon his/her request, such reports as the Mayor and City Council may require upon the activities of the BOLT and of the Library.
+In connection with any library capacity study or plan, the BOLT shall provide the Mayor and the Council with recommendations for action by the legislative and executive branches of government within 60 days after the BOLT’s receipt of the study or plan.
 (Section 90.104)

-Section 5.
-Board Members should attend all regularly scheduled meetings and any special meeting called by the Chairperson of the Board.
-If any appointed member fails to attend two of three successive meetings of the Board without cause and without prior approval of the Chairperson, the Board shall declare the member’s office vacant.
-(Section 50.104) Attendance records are kept for all full Board and Committee meetings.
+BOLT Members should attend all regularly scheduled meetings and any special meeting called by the Chairperson of the BOLT.
+If any appointed member fails to attend two of three successive meetings of the BOLT without cause and without prior approval of the Chairperson, the BOLT shall declare the member’s office vacant.
+(Section 50.104)

-Section 6.
-Excused Absences: Trustees should notify the Library Director or his/her designee of a planned absence from a full Board or Committee meeting at least 24 hours in advance of the meeting by email or telephone.
-Emergency absences from full Board or Committee meetings will be handled on a case-by-case basis.
+Excused Absences: Trustees should notify the Library Director or his/her designee of a planned absence from a full BOLT or Committee meeting at least 24 hours in advance of the meeting by email or telephone.
+Emergency absences from full BOLT or Committee meetings will be handled on a case-by-case basis.

 Role of Library Director

-Section 1.
-The Library Director shall have charge of the administration of the Library System under the direction and review of the Board of Library Trustees.
-The Library Director shall be held responsible for carrying out the mission of the Library, the employment and direction of the staff, the effectiveness of the Library System’s service to the public, the preparation of long range plans, the preparation of the annual operating budget to the Board, the preparation of the annual report of the Library System, and the operation of the Library System under the financial conditions set forth in the annual budget.
+The Library Director is the executive officer of the Library and shall have sole charge of the administration of the Library under the direction and review of the BOLT.
+The Library Director shall be held responsible for carrying out the mission of the Library, the employment and direction of the staff, the effectiveness of the Library’s service to the public, the preparation of long-range plans, the preparation of the annual operating budget to the BOLT, the preparation of the annual report of the Library, and the operation of the Library under the financial conditions set forth in the annual budget.

-Section 2.
-The Library Director shall attend all Board and committee meetings except those at which the hiring, termination, or salary of such Director may be discussed or decided.
-The Library Director may designate a subordinate to perform the duties of the Library Director during his/her absence.
-Any absence of the Library Director requires approval of the Board Chairperson.
+The Library Director shall attend all BOLT and committee meetings except for excused absences approved by the Chairperson, or those at which the hiring, termination, or salary of the Library Director may be discussed or decided.

-The Bylaws may be amended at any regular or special meeting of the Board by a simple majority vote of all voting members of the Board, provided this amendment was stated in the call for the meeting.
-The Bylaws shall be reviewed in the fall of every third year, beginning 2013, by an ad hoc Committee as appointed by the Chairperson, with a final draft presented to the full Board at its February meeting in the following calendar year.
+The Bylaws may be amended at any regular or special meeting of the BOLT by a simple majority vote of all voting members of the BOLT, provided this amendment was stated in the call for the meeting.
+The Bylaws shall be reviewed in the fall of every third year, beginning 2022, by the Governance Committee, with a final draft of any proposed changes presented to the BOLT for review and approval.

 Library Bill of Rights and Freedom to Read

-The Board subscribes to and adopts the Library Bill of Rights and the Freedom to Read Statement as adopted by the American Library Association.
+The BOLT subscribes to and adopts the Library Bill of Rights and the Freedom to Read Statement as adopted by the American Library Association.
 (Addendum 1 and 2)